 The problem lies in Charlotte’s power.
 Her power has presented over seventy bugs on its first release.
 Beyond that, it brought several changes that were not considered before releasing the new character to the players in the Player Test Build, commonly known as PTB.
 By the time this article is being written, there is one new perk that is not working at all on the killer, and two of them have been massively nerfed due to the developer’s perception of being too strong — whereas players felt the other way around.
 Victor’s gameplay (Charlotte’s power) has also been changed, adding new features that were not considered before releasing the PTB.

 The multiple bugs that have been reported recently are not only on the new character, but also new skins, such as Krampus Trapper’s skin.
 This has caused an increasing amount of complaints to Behaviour Interactive, the developers, stating that they are “releasing unfinished content”.

 In addition to these inconveniences, Charlotte’s power is considered by a majority of the community to encourage an unfun playstyle.
 This is because the optimal way of winning with her denies the other player’s fun on the match by camping on the hook or massive slugging, a term used when a player is downed, but not hooked.

 These new problems have been added to a list that has been growing unstoppably for years and growing as a bigger and bigger nuisance.
 The problems reside on their relaxed schedule, which takes a long time until the content is either fixed or balanced.
 And while some of them are fixed, as Memento Mori’s offering or the new Hex: Undying, the number of new problems combined with the old ones overshadow those little successes.

-Luis Gallardo is a Spanish writer and video game lover who has a Youtube channel, Pluma de Ícaro, where he reviews games while explains how they work and it’s designed.
+Luis Gallardo is a Spanish writer and video game lover who has a Youtube channel where he reviews games while explaining how they work and their design.